RussellCanfield/wingman-ai/README.md

 -   Download and Install [Ollama](https://ollama.ai/)
 -   Find a supported model above and run **ollama pull model**
 -   Models do not need to be explicitly run, just exist inside ollama

-## Getting started

--   npm i
--   Press F5 to run the extension.
--   Open Settings in the new window, look for "WingMan"
--   Configure the model names, reload the window _(CMD + R on mac)_

 ## Features